- How much planning do you put into your taxes? Do you know what will help you reduce your business taxes?

 - Keep reading to get 9 tax planning tips that will make preparing your end of year financials much less stressful.

 Tax planning season is fast approaching!
-If you have a small business and you want to decrease the taxes you pay now and in the next financial year you need to meet with your accountant and plan for it.
-I have compiled a list of components your business could consider when starting your tax planning.
+If you have a small business and you want to decrease the taxes you pay now and in the next financial year, you need to meet with your accountant and plan for it.

 Where cash flow allows, consider the deferral of income until after the 1st of July.
 If operating on a cash basis, avoid the receipt of cash until after financial year end and where reporting on an accrual basis, consider holding back the creation of invoices until after the 30th of June.